Security Analysis (Proofs)

 - $\gcd(B, N-1) = 1$

-- That enough square roots are provided
+- Enough square roots are provided

-- That all the square roots are valid
+- All the square roots are valid

 That’s it.
 Once the client has done this, it can safely use $N$ and proceed with the protocol for generating and sending $y = xw^t$ values with each request, confident that it has provable anonymity.